mozillascience/curriculum-design-workshop/products/climate-almanac.md

   * Be sure to create enough pages!
 3. Assemble book
 4. Fill in a section of the book
-  * Go outside to observe the environmnet
+  * Go outside to observe the environment
   * Illustrate, write and document what you see
   * Interview others and compare observations
   **OR**